A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Join Processing

 \subsection{Discussion}

 Techniques for processing BGPs are often based on techniques for processing relational joins.
-Beyond traditional pairwise evaluation, multiway joins can help to emulate some of the benefits of property table storage by evaluating star joins more efficiently.
+Beyond standard pairwise joins, multiway joins can help to emulate some of the benefits of property table storage by evaluating star joins more efficiently.
 Another recent and promising approach is to apply wco join algorithms whose runtime is bounded theoretically by the number of results that the BGP could generate.
+More and more attention has also been dedicated to computing joins in GPUs by translating relational algebra (e.g., joins) into linear algebra (e.g., matrix multiplication).
 Aside from specific algorithms, the order in which joins are processed can have a dramatic effect on runtimes.
 Statistics about the RDF graph help to find a good ordering at the cost of computing and maintaining those statistics; more lightweight alternatives include runtime sampling, or syntactic heuristics that consider only the query.
-To decide the ordering, options range from simple greedy strategies to complex metaheuristics; while simpler strategies have lower query planning times, more complex strategies may find more efficient plans.
+To decide the ordering, options range from simple greedy strategies to complex metaheuristics; while simpler strategies have lower planning times, more complex strategies may find more efficient plans.
 Another optimization is to cache results across BGPs, for which a time--space trade-off must be considered.